 Second graders use the skills mastered in first grade to open the door to increasing independence and an ever-expanding mastery of skills and concepts.
 Seven and eight-year-olds want to grow up and assume the roles of older children.
 Therefore, self-reliance and responsibility are encouraged in second grade.
 Second graders like order, they zero in on what they are good at and like to practice it over and over.
 They are industrious and driven by curiosity and they love to discover and invent.
 They take great pride in their accomplishments.

 The language arts curriculum encompasses whole language experiences with an emphasis on phonics skills and the use of context clues for decoding words as well as writing.
-Second graders buid on their literacy skills fostered through the use of the Reader's and Writer's Workshop model which combines whole group and individual instruction.
-Building vocabulary, understanding main ideas, details, sequence and making predictions and developing conclusions are all important skills and understandings for second graders.
+Second graders build on their literacy skills fostered through the use of the Reader's and Writer's Workshop model which combines whole group and individual instruction.
+Building vocabulary, understanding main ideas, details, sequence, making predictions, and developing conclusions are all important skills and understandings for second graders.
 Creative writing assignments provide a variety of writing experiences that introduce children to the various domains of writing and explore literary genres.
 Writing is exciting for eager-to-learn second graders.

 Technology education is embedded into the content areas, a focus on the Next Generation Science Standards extends learning in the area of science as well as features experiments using the science lab to enhance science education.
 Students also have access to our school computer lab at least twice per week.

 Specialty teachers provide instruction in art, music, Physical Education, spiritual nurture, and Spanish and a variety of field trips are taken throughout the year.
-The field trips range from a trip to Suzy's Farm to the symphony as well as Old Town to name a few, all are extentions of the classroom and are very much enjoyed.
+The field trips range from a trip to Suzy's Farm to the symphony, as well as Old Town to name a few, all are extensions of the classroom and are very much enjoyed.

 Second grade is a balance between hard work and intense self-assessment.
-This produces as sense of competence in students, which sets the stage for greater independence and self-direction in the following grades.
+This produces a sense of competence in students, which sets the stage for greater independence and self-direction in the following grades.